kiboschool/course-programming-2/src/lessons/classes-and-objects/exercises.md

 # \# 1.
 Creating instances

 Point Class

-    write code that creates three different point instances one of them at the coordinates (2, 2) one of them at the coordinates (0, 0) one of them at the coordinates (-2, -2) create a copy of the first point and use moveRight to move it to the right.
+    write code that creates three different point instances

+one of them at the coordinates (2, 2)

+one of them at the coordinates (0, 0)

+one of them at the coordinates (-2, -2)

+use the `copy` module to create a copy of the first point and use moveRight to move it to the right.

 # \# 2.
 Fixing bugs

 Point Class has a moveTo(x, y) method

 Fix three bugs:

 1) indendation is wrong

 2) missing self in methods

 3) __init instead of __init__

 # \# 3.
 Writing a method

 File Helper

 we call this a helper because it is simpler to write .getContents() than with open() as f.

 File('test.txt')

 self.currentfilename

 method deleteFile()

 method getContents()

 method appendToFile('abc')

 assignment: add a setContentsTo(s) method

 ## Submitting the assignment